← Values Commons

 Why Now

 The reference implementation works.
-The evidence layer is strong enough to show.
-The deployable preview is static and inexpensive to host.
-The largest remaining uncertainty is no longer technical; it is whether real people and real groups will use it.
-A modest grant moves the project from impressive artifact to tested public-interest infrastructure, without compromising the independence that makes it worth trusting.
+Its evidence is strong enough to show.
+The public site is static and inexpensive to host.
+The largest remaining uncertainty is whether real people and groups will use it.
+A modest grant pays for that first contact without compromising the independence that makes the work worth trusting.